-To charge the battery, leave the computer plugged into an AC power source for at least three hours with the computer turned off.
+To charge the battery, leave the computer plugged into an AC power source with the computer turned off until the battery light glows green.
 After that, the battery will be completely charged and ready to power the computer.

 Once the battery is charged for the first time, avoid leaving the computer plugged in and turned off for more than a few hours at a time.
 Continuing to charge a fully charged battery can damage the battery.